Tennessee Valley Authority: Power stations

-With a generating capacity of approximately 35 gigawatts (GW), TVA has the sixth highest generation capacity of any utility company in the United States and the third largest nuclear power fleet, with seven units at three sites.
-In addition, it also operates four coal-fired power plants, 29 hydroelectric dams, nine simple-cycle natural gas combustion turbine plants, nine combined cycle gas plants, 1 pumped storage hydroelectric plant, 1 wind energy site, and 14 solar energy sites.
+With a generating capacity of approximately 35 gigawatts (GW), TVA has the sixth-highest generation capacity of any utility company in the United States and the third-largest nuclear power fleet, with seven units at three sites.
+It also operates four coal-fired power plants, 29 hydroelectric dams, nine simple-cycle natural gas combustion turbine plants, nine combined cycle gas plants, one pumped storage hydroelectric plant, one wind energy site, and 14 solar energy sites.
 In fiscal year 2020, nuclear generation made up about 41% of TVA's total energy production, natural gas 26%, coal 14%, hydroelectric 13%, and wind and solar 3%.
 TVA purchases about 15% of the power it sells from other power producers, which includes power from combined cycle natural gas plants, coal plants, and wind installations, and other renewables.
 The cost of Purchased Power is part of the "Fuel Cost Adjustment" (FCA) charge that is separate from the TVA Rate.
 In addition, the Watts Bar Nuclear Plant is the only facility in the country to industrially produce tritium, which is used by the National Nuclear Security Administration for nuclear weapons, where it is used to supercharge and boost the explosive yield of the U.S. nuclear arsenal.

 Electric transmission

 TVA owns and operates its own electric grid, which consists of approximately 16,200 mi of lines, one of the largest grids in the United States.
-This grid is part of the Eastern Interconnection of the North American power transmission grid, and is under the jurisdiction of the SERC Reliability Corporation.
+The grid is part of the Eastern Interconnection of the North American power transmission grid, and is under the jurisdiction of the SERC Reliability Corporation.
 Like most North American utilities, TVA uses a maximum transmission voltage of 500 kilovolts (kV), with lines carrying this voltage using bundled conductors with three conductors per phase.
-The vast majority of TVA's transmission lines carry 161 kV, with the company also operating a number of sub-transmission lines with voltages of 69 kV and 46kV.
+The vast majority of TVA's transmission lines carry 161kV, with the company also operating sub-transmission lines with voltages of 69kV and 46kV.
 They also operate a small number of 115kV and 230kV lines in Alabama and Georgia that connect to Southern Company lines of the same voltage.

 Recreation

 TVA has conveyed approximately 485,420 acres of property for recreation and preservation purposes including public parks, public access areas and roadside parks, wildlife refuges, national parks and forests, and other camps and recreation areas, comprising approximately 759 different sites.

-Currently, TVA manages approximately 293,000 acres of federally owned land for public use.
+Currently, TVA manages 293,000 acres of federally owned land for public use.
 These lands are managed as either TVA Natural Areas or TVA Day-Use Recreation Areas.
 Natural Areas are smaller, ecologically or historically significant areas set aside for conservation, with some areas including hiking and walking trails.
-Day-Use Recreation Areas comprise approximately 80 different locations throughout the Tennessee Valley largely concentrated on or near TVA reservoirs that include water access points, campgrounds, hiking trails, fishing piers, and equestrian facilities.
+Day-Use Recreation Areas comprise about 80 different locations throughout the Tennessee Valley largely concentrated on or near TVA reservoirs that include water access points, campgrounds, hiking trails, fishing piers, and equestrian facilities.